-Operator E-mail rator E-mail Sends an email containing a file attachment summarizing the results of a job.
+Operator E-mail Sends an email containing a file attachment summarizing the results of a job.
 Pager E-mail Sends notification of job completion.
 Net-Send Operator Sends a network message to a specific machine notifying that a job is complete.